 If you lose weight, tell your doctor.
 Although sertraline is generally associated with weight gain, it can also cause short-term weight loss by affecting your appetite.
 This is most common during the first weeks of treatment.

 Despite their reputation for weight gain, SSRIs such as sertraline don’t have to have any effect on your body composition.
-By using the tactics above, you should be able to avoid or minimize any changes in your weight after you start taking sertraline.
+By using the tactics above, you may be able to avoid or minimize any changes in your weight after you start taking sertraline.

 Are you considering using sertraline?
 With more than 37 million prescriptions in the US alone, sertraline is a versatile, popular SSRI that’s used to treat everything from depression to sexual issues such as premature ejaculation.